-So what Andrea Letmendi is saying is that we now need masses of praise for our image in order to get the same satisfaction that many of us used to get in the physical world by a much smaller and more intimate circle of friends.
+According to Letmendi, we now meed more positive affirmation on our image in order to get the same satisfaction that we used to get in the physical world – from a much smaller and more intimate circle of friends.

-How can the physical world compete with 100,000 Instagram followers adorning your new outfit?
-It massages the ego in a way that only movie stars and rock gods are used to.
-And look at how many of them have turned out, with unrealistic expectations of the world and disillusioned reality.
-Now many of us are becoming more accustomed to this form of interaction and praise, no wonder we want to spend more time online and less in the physical world.
+How can the physical world compete with 100,000 Instagram followers all loving your new outfit?
+It massages the ego in a way that only influencers and celebrities are used to.
+Many of us are becoming accustomed to this form of interaction and praise.
+No wonder we want to spend more time online and less in the physical world.

 So how damaging is this new way of relating to one’s self-image?
-A study done by Amy L. Gonzanes and Jeffery T Hancock in the paper ‘Effects of Exposure to Facebook on Self-Esteem’ states that Facebook actually raises one’s self-esteem and I can definitely see how this is the case but is one’s self-esteem based on one’s physical reality or a virtual one?
+A study by Amy L. Gonzanes and Jeffery T Hancock in the paper ‘Effects of Exposure to Facebook on Self-Esteem’ states that Facebook actually raises one’s self-esteem.
+I can definitely see how Facebook can have a positive impact, but I also have some questions.
+Is one’s self-esteem based on one’s physical reality or a virtual one?
 Are a generation disassociating themselves from the physical world in order to feel better through social media and selfies in the virtual world?
-Is a selfie the epitome of disassociation of self into the virtual world?

-It is easy to dismiss the idea of a selfie as a waste of time or narcissistic but I think it is quite telling of the society in which we live.
-We feel the need to keep up with everyone else and show the world just how beautiful we are and how much stuff we are doing.
-This is exacerbated by social media (everyone else doing the same) and also the celebrity culture we live in.
-In fact, I would argue that for many the pleasure is not from the experience itself but from the comments or likes on social media.
-Reaffirming the point made by Dr. Letamendi that we now need the praise of thousands to get any self-worth.
+It is easy to dismiss the idea of a selfie as narcissistic.
+However, I think it’s quite telling of the society we live in.
+We feel the need to keep up with everyone else and show the highlights reel of our lives.
+This is exacerbated by social media culture (everyone else doing the same) and the ‘pics or it didn’t happen’ mentality.
+In fact, I would argue that the pleasure is not from the experience itself but from the engagement from others on social media.
+This reaffirms the point made by Dr. Letamendi that we now need the praise of others to feel self-worth.

-Peggy Drexler says “There’s a sense that selfie subjects feel as though they’re starring in their own reality shows, with an inflated sense of self that allows them to believe their friends or followers are interested in seeing them lying in bed, lips pursed, in a real-world headshot.
-It’s like looking in the mirror all day long and letting others see you do it”.
+“There’s a sense that selfie subjects feel as though they’re starring in their own reality shows, with an inflated sense of self that allows them to believe their friends or followers are interested in seeing them lying in bed, lips pursed, in a real-world headshot.
+It’s like looking in the mirror all day long and letting others see you do it”– Peggy Drexler

-And because everyone else is taking selfies and starring in their own reality show it gives us permission to indulge ourselves in such matters and for it to be viewed as normal.
-By doing so enables us to feel connected with society and gain the admiration we so desperately crave.
+Drexler states that because everyone else is taking selfies and starring in their own reality shows, it gives us permission to indulge ourselves, too.
+Taking selfies and engaging in this behaviour enables us to feel connected with society and gain the admiration we so desperately crave.

-In fact, one Boston-based psychologist thinks taking lots of selfies is an indicator that someone has a lack of confidence and I can’t help but agree.
+One Boston-based psychologist thinks taking lots of selfies is an indicator that of a lack of confidence and I can’t help but agree.
 We are no longer content in our own view on our self-image but need to be validated by others.

-Society has instilled in us that we must look our best at all times and as we have seen pictures on social media demonstrate how successful we are.
-A selfie then is the epitome of society’s importance of gaining self-worth from looking good.
-However many of us are ditching our physical image in favour of our online one where we can be adored by thousands rather than just our small circle of friends.
-It is affirming my view that we are disassociating ourselves from the physical world and gaining much self-worth from our virtual self through social media; using the physical world in order to facilitate our virtual identity when it should be the other way round.
+Society has instilled in us that we must look our best at all times and post on social media to demonstrate how happy and successful we are.
+Many of us are ditching our physical image in favour of our online one – where we can be adored by thousands rather than just our small circle of friends.
+This affirms my view that we are disassociating ourselves from the physical world and gaining self-worth from our virtual self through social media; using the physical world in order to facilitate our virtual identity when it should be the other way round.